 It was a biplane, Avro ending their triplane configuration [save for the Roe 1] with the Avro D which first flew on 1 April with Pixton as pilot at Brooklands.
 Curtiss tested a triplane seaplane, but only for a short period.
 This was the first pusher (the engine was behind the wings) for Avro.
 Curtiss-type elements were the tail and front elevator (‘canard’).
 Alterations at Brooklands included replacing the Curtiss motor car-type steering control wheel with a steering column – ‘stick’ – which Alliott had invented for which he obtained UK Patent No. 26,099 on 14 November 1907.
 A Farman-type pole connected the stick to the canard.
 Neither a Curtiss nor an Avro had flown with a Gnome engine.

 Waterbird at Windermere

-Following delivery on 7 July to Windermere, conversion to a hydro-aeroplane was accomplished.
+Following delivery on 7 July to Hill of Oaks, Windermere, conversion to a hydro-aeroplane was accomplished.
 However, the engine was found to be seriously defective and taken to the Gnome works in Paris for repair.
 On 25 November, flown by Adams, Waterbird made the first successful take-off and alighting on water outside the USA and France where the very first hydro-aeroplane flight had taken place on 28 March 1910.
 It was the first successful flight in the world to use a stepped float, which Wakefield patented.
 8 flights were carried out that day at distances of between four and five miles, and 2 days later exhibtion flights were made.

 Avro D at Barrow-in-Furness

-Meanwhile, Pixton gave a demonstration flight of the first Avro D (see photo above taken at Brooklands) to Commander (later Air Vice-Marshal Sir) Oliver Schwann who bought it for £700 and taught himself basic pilot skills.
+Meanwhile, Pixton had given a demonstration flight at Brooklands of the prototype Avro D to Commander (later Air Vice-Marshal Sir, KCB CBE) Oliver Schwann who bought it for £700 and taught himself basic pilot skills.
 In the second week of June, it was despatched to Barrow-in-Furness where floats were attached.
-On 18 November at Cavendish Dock, Barrow, piloted by Schwann, the Avro D left the water for 50-60 yards but crashed upon it falling back into the water.
+On 18 November at Cavendish Dock, Barrow, piloted by Schwann, the Avro D left the water for 50-60 yards but crashed upon falling back into the water.
 On 2 April 1912, flying the Avro D at Barrow, Sydney Sippe made the first successful flight from seawater in Britain.